dabit3/expo-amplify-full-stack-cloud-workshop/README.md

 ?
 Please select from one of the below mentioned services: Content ?
 Please provide a friendly name for your resource that will be used to label this category in the project: images ?
 Please provide bucket name: <your-unique-bucket-name>
 ?
-Who should have access: Auth and guest users
+Who should have access: Auth users only
 ?
 What kind of access do you want for Authenticated users? create, update, read, delete ?
-What kind of access do you want for Guest users? read ?
 Do you want to add a Lambda Trigger for your S3 Bucket?
 N
 ```